How to Put a Child Up for Adoption

 - To apply for an educational scholarship through the Lifetime Foundation.

-Unsure how to put your unborn baby or toddler up for adoption?
+Unsure about adoption?
+Maybe you’re wondering, “How much does putting a child up for adoption cost?” or even, “What’s the first step?”
 We’ll be happy to answer any of your questions.
 Call or text us today at 1-800-923-6784 to get a free packet or to ask for personal assistance in selecting an adoptive family for your child or sibling group.
-We will also help you sort things out with the legal adoption rights of your child’s birth father.

 Lifetime Adoption Center is a BBB Accredited Business with an A+ rating